LogScale Internal Logging

 Using log4j2.xml to Increase Rollover Rotations

-Increasing the amount of rotations between each roll over can particularly useful for support purposes, as logs rolling-over too quickly may make it difficult to easily source information without continuously sharing the logs.
+Increasing the amount of rotations between each rollover can be particularly useful for support purposes, as logs rolling-over too quickly may make it difficult to source information easily without continuously sharing the logs.

 1. Unzip and open your log4j2.xml file as described above and go to section: